 1974: The Universal Product Code is scanned for the first time to sell a package of Wrigley's chewing gum at the Marsh Supermarket in Troy, Ohio.

 1974: New York Yankees shortstop Derek Jeter is born in Pequannock Township, New Jersey.
 A five-time World Series champion, Jeter is the Yankees' all-time career leader in hits, games played, stolen bases and at bats.
 He played 20 seasons for the Yankees before retiring following the 2014 season.

 1973: Country music singer-songwriter and guitarist Gretchen Wilson, whose hit songs include "Redneck Woman," "Here for the Party," "When I Think About Cheatin'," "Homewrecker" and "All Jacked Up," is born in Pocahontas, Illinois.

 1970: Filmmaker Paul Thomas Anderson, best known for writing and directing the movies "Boogie Nights," "Magnolia," "Punch-Drunk Love," "There Will Be Blood" and "The Master," is born in Los Angeles, California.
-He's seen here with girlfriend Maya Rudolph at the premiere of "There Will Be Blood" in December 2007.

 1970: Actor Sean Hayes, known for his role as Jack McFarland in the sitcom "Will & Grace," is born in Chicago, Illinois.
 Hayes earned an Emmy Award (and seven straight nominations), four SAG Awards, one American Comedy Award, and six Golden Globes nominations for his "Will & Grace" role.

 1970: Actor Chris O'Donnell, best known for movies such as "School Ties," "Scent of a Woman," "Batman Forever" and "Batman & Robin," and for the TV series "NCIS: Los Angeles," is born in Winnetka, Illinois.